 Unsealed concrete is porous, which means it isn’t immune to penetration by water and other liquids.
 When temperatures dip below freezing, water that has soaked into your unsealed concrete expands, which puts pressure on it from the inside out.
 This can shorten the viable lifespan of your concrete by degrading its structural integrity, as well as cause unsightly cracks.

 Moreover, refusing to winterize can be dangerous!
-For example, if your unsealed concrete driveway cracks from ice saturation, the ground beneath is revealed, which leaves it open to the elements.
-While this may not seem too big of an issue, it can mean that ice can sneak its way underneath nearby concrete slabs, which shifts the soil underneath and causes an uneven walking area.
+Water saturation can cause damage to the surface of the concrete.
+Water can sneak its way underneath nearby concrete slabs, which shifts the soil underneath and causes an uneven walking area.
 In Minnesota, it’s hard enough to stay upright on all our wintertime ice; why make it any harder by refusing to winterize your concrete?

 Proper Winterization for Concrete